ralphjus/Flix/README.md

 Trailer viewing is imperfect.
 I am not sure if it is a logic, network, or debugging issue, but sometimes the modally presented trailer webpage needs to be closed and reopened to view the correct trailer.

+I also need to implement an alternative page to load if there is no trailer available from the database.
+As of now the app will just crash if it cannot find the index.

 Within the collectionView tab, I deviated away from superheros in favor of classic horror to keep in theme with the season.  :jack_o_lantern: :ghost:

 I also utilized the "get/movie/{movie_id}/recommendations" call rather than "get/movie/{movie_id}/similar" becuase my objective was to return movies from the era of the Universal classic monster movies.
 For example, I used the movie_id for Universal's American version of Dracula (movie_id = 138) and "similar" returned generic vampire movies whereas "recommendations" returned more desireable results.